Bifunctional enzyme deficiency

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

-Please contact us with your questions about D-bifunctional protein deficiency.
+Please contact us with your questions about Bifunctional enzyme deficiency.
 We will answer your question and update these pages with new resources and information.

-- Genetics Home Reference (GHR) contains information on D-bifunctional protein deficiency.
+- Genetics Home Reference (GHR) contains information on Bifunctional enzyme deficiency.
 This website is maintained by the National Library of Medicine.

 - Online Mendelian Inheritance in Man (OMIM) is a catalog of human genes and genetic disorders.
 Each entry has a summary of related medical articles.
 It is meant for health care professionals and researchers.
 OMIM is maintained by Johns Hopkins University School of Medicine.